manusoft/Memora/README.md

 > *How does Redis actually work under the hood?*

-This project explores protocol handling, concurrency, expiry, persistence, and tooling — without hiding complexity behind libraries.
+On **Microsoft Windows**, setting up Redis for development often requires **Docker** or **WSL**.

+### Memora provides a simpler approach:
+- Download release
+- Run memora-server.exe
+- Start developing immediately

+> No containers or external services required.

+### Memora is ideal for:
+- Local development
+- Integration testing
+- Prototyping
+- Lightweight production usage

 ---

 ## ⚠️ Disclaimer

-Memora is **not intended as a Redis replacement**.
-It is a learning-focused project and a demonstration of systems design principles.
+Memora **is not intended to fully replace Redis** for high-scale production.
 It implements a compatible wire protocol for development purposes.

 ---